 Willow Tree figurines are loved and collected the world over because they always deliver such beautiful sentiments.
 This one’s a Courage Angel and comes with a card that reads, ”Bringing a triumphant spirit, inspiration, and courage.”

-A Kleenex is always handy for laughter, tears, or chemo-induced runny noses, but these deliver a kickass sentiment along the way.
+A tissue is always handy for laughter, tears, or chemo-induced runny noses, but these deliver an encouraging sentiment along the way.
 A perfect companion piece for any care package.

 A “scrapbook” of resources for the cancer patient from a cancer patient.
 Carr covers topics like dating, appearance, boosting your immune system, recipes, medical and holistic resources, and info on young survivor support groups.